Pan Am Flight 103: Fuselage impact

 The fuselage continued moving forward and down until it reached 19000 ft, when its dive became nearly vertical.
 Due to the extreme flutter, the vertical stabilizer disintegrated, which in turn produced large yawing movements.
 As the forward fuselage continued to disintegrate, the flying debris tore off both of the horizontal stabilizers, while the rear fuselage, the remaining three engines, and the fin torque box separated.
 The rear fuselage, parts of the baggage hold, and three landing gear units landed at Rosebank Crescent.
-The fuselage consisting of the main wing box structure landed in Sherwood Crescent, destroying three homes and creating a large impact crater.
+The fuselage consisting of the main wing box structure landed in Sherwood Crescent and exploded, destroying three homes and creating a large impact crater.
 The 200000 lb of jet fuel ignited by the impact started fires, which destroyed several additional houses.
 Investigators determined that both wings had landed in the Sherwood Crescent crater, saying, "the total absence of debris from the wing primary structure found remote from the crater confirmed the initial impression that the complete wing box structure had been present at the main impact."

 The British Geological Survey 23 km away at Eskdalemuir registered a seismic event at 19:03:36 measuring 1.6 on the moment magnitude scale, which was attributed to the impact.
 According to the report, the rest of the wreckage composed of "the complete fuselage forward of approximately station 480 to station 380 and incorporating the flight deck and nose landing gear was found as one piece in a field approximately 4 km east of Lockerbie."
 This field, located opposite Tundergarth Church, is where the wreckage most easily identified with images of the incident in the media fell, having fallen "almost flat on its left side, but with a slight nose-down attitude."